shujaurrahman/shujaurrahman/README.md

 ⚡ Fun fact:
 - 👯 I’m looking to collaborate on projects that are related to web devlopment.
-- 🌱 I’m currently explorig.
+- 🌱 I’m currently exploring.
-- :pencil2: I Write blogs.
+- :pencil2: I Write blogs Sometimes.
+[Blogs](https://rahmansahab210.blogspot.com/)
 - :musical_note: I love to hear music.
 - 📫 How to reach me:**shujaurrehman210@gmail.com**
-- 👨‍💻 You can also check out my portfolio at:[https://shujaurrahman.github.io/shuja-on-web/](https://shujaurrahman.github.io/shuja-on-web/)
+- 👨‍💻 You can also check out my portfolio at:[shuja-on-web](https://shujaurrahman.github.io/shuja-on-web/)

 ### Let's Connect :coffee: